Group Volunteer Toolkit

-Thank you for supporting the 2018 Special Olympics USA Games!
-We are thrilled to offer your employees the opportunity to join the excitement as volunteers representing your company at the USA Games.
-Here are some ideas for promoting the volunteer opportunities, rallying your employees, and getting them involved with the Special Olympics movement .
+The 2018 Special Olympics USA Games is thrilled to offer your group the opportunity to join the excitement as volunteers at the Games.
+Here are some tips to registering your group.

-3. Spark Some Competition - Challenge teams, departments or office floors to register the most volunteers.
+3. Spark Some Competition - challenge teams, departments or individuals to register the most volunteers.

-4. Recruit Champions - Seek out those inside your company who are already engaged with Special Olympics and ask them to help you with recruiting efforts.
-If you have an executive who will be participating, be sure to ask them to help promote the opportunities.
-Ask your champions to wear USA Games “Volunteer Now, Ask Me How” shirts (they’re free!) around the office to get the conversation started.
-Order t-shirts below.
+4. Recruit Champions - seek out those inside your group who are already engaged with Special Olympics and ask them to help you with the recruiting efforts.
+If you have a member who will be participating, be sure to ask them to help promote the opportunities.

-5. Make it a Family Affair - Encourage employees to invite and volunteer with their families.
+5. Make it a family affair - offer it as a day when group members or employees are invited to volunteer with their families.

-7. Promote Employee Giving Benefits - If your company offers volunteer time matching, paid time-off to volunteer or other employee giving benefits, remind employees of these programs and how to submit them for processing.
-Reiterate your company’s employee engagement goals and philanthropic priorities and how the USA Games fits into those 2018 targets.
+7. Advertise Volunteer Benefits - if your company offers a matching program, paid time-off to volunteer or any other sort of benefit for their volunteer hours, remind employees of this additional benefit and how to access it through in-house portals.
+Talk about company employee engagement goals and how the USA Games will fit into those 2018 targets.

-10. Don’t Forget to Celebrate - Recognize your champions superstar volunteers after the Games.
+10. Finally - encourage your champions and celebrate those superstar volunteers after the Games.

 To schedule a brown bag lunch contact Director of Volunteers, Karlan Jessen email@example.com